nemuelw/PayGrid/README.md

 2. Run the command `npm start`
 3. Open another terminal window
 4. Navigate to the `frontend` directory
-5. Run the command `npm run serve`
+5. Run the command `npm run start`
-6. Open your browser and head over to `http://localhost:8080` to view your project
+6. Open your browser and head over to `http://localhost:3000` or the otherwise provided url to view your project